Epipolar Geometry Improves Video Generation Models: Introduction

-We propose a simple approach that bridges modern video diffusion models with classical computer vision algorithms.
+{\looseness=-1 We propose a simple approach that bridges modern video diffusion models with classical computer vision algorithms.
 Rather than incorporating explicit 3D guidance during generation, we use well-established non-differentiable geometric constraints as reward signals in a preference-based finetuning framework.
 Specifically, we leverage epipolar geometry constraints to assess 3D consistency between frames.
 By sampling multiple videos conditioned on the same prompt, we generate diverse camera trajectories that vary in geometric coherence.
-Epipolar geometry metrics provide reliable signals for identifying which generations better adhere to projective geometry principles, enabling us to rank videos and create training pairs that guide the model toward improved geometric consistency.
+Epipolar geometry metrics provide reliable signals for identifying which generations better adhere to the principles of projective geometry, enabling us to rank videos and to create training pairs that guide the model toward improved geometric consistency. }

-Our method implements this through Direct Preference Optimization (DPO) \cite{dpo}, requiring only relative rankings rather than absolute reward values.
+{\looseness=-1 Our method implements this through Direct Preference Optimization (DPO)~\citep{dpo}, requiring only relative rankings rather than absolute reward values.
 This bypasses the difficulties of directly using non-differentiable computer vision algorithms in the training loop.
-By finetuning the model to prioritize generations that satisfy classical geometric constraints, we guide it towards generating inherently more 3D-consistent videos without restricting creative capabilities or requiring explicit 3D supervision.
-As shown in \Cref{fig:example}, this results in enhanced 3D consistency, smoother camera trajectories, and fewer artifacts compared to the baseline model.
+By finetuning the model to prioritize generations that satisfy principled geometric constraints, we guide it towards generating inherently more 3D-consistent videos without restricting creative capabilities or requiring explicit 3D supervision.
+The aligned model shows enhanced 3D consistency, smoother camera trajectories, and fewer artifacts compared. }

-While simple in nature, this paper shows that a basic geometric constraint, described in 1982 \cite{sampson1982fitting}, can recover what video models fail to do, even after large-scale training on billion-scale data: 3D consistency.
+{\looseness=-1 While simple in nature, this paper shows that a basic geometric constraint, described in 1982~\citep{sampson1982fitting}, can recover what video models fail to do, even after large-scale training on billion-scale data: 3D consistency. }

 In summary, the key contributions are as follows: